A Lawyer Conducted A Presidential Swearing-In Ceremony For An Opposition Leader. One Week Later, He Was Deported.

-NAIROBI — The lawyer who officiated the unofficial swearing in of Kenya’s opposition leader was deported to Canada late Tuesday night, raising serious questions about the constitutionality of his departure given that he is a Kenyan citizen by birth.
+NAIROBI — The lawyer who officiated the unofficial swearing-in of Kenya’s opposition leader was deported to Canada late Tuesday night, raising serious questions about the constitutionality of his departure, given that he is a Kenyan citizen by birth.

 Miguna Miguna was arrested in his home on Feb.
 2, and charged with treason when he appeared in court four days later.